About EI2KC

 It was in 2009 that a long-time friend, Brian (now EI4KC), decided to sit the test and passed.
 He gave me some help with the material for the exam and soon I had passed too!
 Since then I have been thoroughly enjoying the hobby.
 I am very active on HF, my main interest being chasing DX and new countries.
 I dip into contesting from time to time but it is not a major interest for me.
 I am very active on VHF, on 2 metres and 6 metres in particular when it's open.

-I am a former PRO of Dundalk Amateur Radio Society (EI7DAR) and a former member of the committee of the Irish Radio Transmitters Society (IRTS), the umbrella body for the hobby here in Ireland.
-I write 'HF Happenings' for the IRTS magazine, Echo Ireland, and read the IRTS news for my local club, Dundalk Amateur Radio Society EI7DAR.
+I am the Chairman of Dundalk Amateur Radio Society (EI7DAR) and a former member of the committee of the Irish Radio Transmitters Society (IRTS), the umbrella body for the hobby here in Ireland.
+I wrote 'HF Happenings' for the IRTS magazine, Echo Ireland, for several years and read the IRTS news for my local club, Dundalk Amateur Radio Society EI7DAR.

 As of May 2012, in two and a half years on the air, I had 260 countries worked and 212 confirmed, 202 of these on CW (morse), which is my favourite mode.
 For more information, see my page on QRZ.com